naturalis/galaxy-tool-edentity-metabarcoding-pipeline/README.md

 These outputs support further analysis and interpretation.

-## Execution through Bioblend API (via nbitk)
+## Programmatic Execution via Galaxy API
-You can automate the execution of this tool on Galaxy using the [nbitk](https://pypi.org/project/nbitk/) Python package, which provides utilities to run the eDentity Metabarcoding Pipeline through the [Bioblend](https://bioblend.readthedocs.io/) API.
+You can programmatically execute the eDentity Metabarcoding Pipeline on Galaxy via the API using the [nbitk](https://pypi.org/project/nbitk/) Python package.

 **Note:**
 > The eDentity Metabarcoding Pipeline tool must be installed on your Galaxy instance before you can use the API to execute it.